Exploring Suasi Island

 Colombia is a popular hotspot for international tourists and South American natives alike and travelers have several options for accommodations during their stay.
 Our personalized Colombia tours offer a wide variety of lodging experiences and guests are able to choose from a huge selection of the best Colombia hotels available.
 We partner with several leading accommodation providers from small hostels to five-star hotels to ensure you have the best experience possible on your trip to Colombia!

 Colombia’s tourism sector has experienced huge growth over the last decade – and for good reason!
 Read on to learn more about the top trips and tours in Colombia at Andean Discovery!

-Colorful colonial history, tropical Caribbean setting and wonderful weather come together in Cartagena.
-Enjoy a laidback ambience as you explore Ciudad Amurallada, one of the world’s best-preserved walled cities containing a plethora of flowers, colorful buildings and intimate plazas.
-Make sure to pack your dancing shoes because Cartagena has a variety of authentic salsa joints where the bands play like their pay depends on getting people to dance.
+Colorful colonial history, tropical Caribbean setting, and wonderful weather come together in Cartagena.
+Enjoy a laidback ambiance as you explore Ciudad Amurallada, one of the world’s best-preserved walled cities containing a plethora of flowers, colorful buildings, and intimate plazas.
+Make sure to pack your dancing shoes because Cartagena has a variety of authentic salsa joints where the bands play as their pay depends on getting people to dance.